 'Performance costs' The accounting charge recognised in the period for performance awards.
 For deferred incentives and long-term incentives, the accounting charge is spread over the relevant periods in which the employee delivers service.

-'Point-in-time (PIT)' Refers to credit risk measures which do not factor longer-term average risk characteristics of a credit asset.
+'Point-in-time (PIT)' Refers to credit risk measures which do not factor longer-term through the credit cycle average risk characteristics of a credit asset.